getaclue/getaclue.github.io/_pages/about.md

 ---
 layout: page
-title: About Alex Kluew
+title: About
 categories: []
 tags: []
 status: publish
 type: page
 published: true
 meta: {}
-dateModified: 2020-03-09 12:29:11
+dateModified: 2020-08-11 12:29:11
 datePublished: 2018-10-08 14:14:19
 dateCreated: 2018-08-21 15:58:31
 ---

-# Hello friend!
+# Hello friend 👋 I'm Alex

 Welcome to my little corner of the Internet.
-This place is my collection of things that I wanted to share.
-It is my own long-term social experiment.
+This place is my collection of things that I share.
 As all things go on the internet, unless mentioned otherwise, content that you may find here is not affiliated with my work or employer.

 ## Quick about me:

 - Software Engineer, <a href="http://peo.on.ca/index.php?ci_id=2064&la_id=1" title="The Engineering Intern (EIT) Program">EIT</a>
 - live and work in beautiful Hamilton, Ontario
 - work for 🇨🇦 on contract
+- open to new opportunities in remote / Hamilton / Toronto / GTA / <a href="mailto:info@getaclue.me?subject=Available%20Opportunity%20in%20Toronto%20or%20remote" title="hire me">hire me</a>
+- life-long interest in software engineering discipline

-- hold two complementary undergraduate degrees awarded from [University of Ottawa](https://www.uottawa.ca/en):
+I also went to school and hold two complementary undergraduate degrees awarded from [University of Ottawa](https://www.uottawa.ca/en):

 - [BASc in Software Engineering](https://www.uottawa.ca/academic/info/regist/1516/calendars/programs/1459.html)
 - [Honours BSc in Psychology](https://socialsciences.uottawa.ca/programs/undergraduate-course-sequences/honours-bsc-psychology)
-- open to new opportunities in remote / Hamilton / Toronto / GTA <a href="mailto:info@getaclue.me?subject=Available%20Opportunity%20in%20Toronto%20or%20remote" title="hire me">hire me</a>
-- life-long interest in software engineering discipline

 ## Services offered